Updated: Jul 26

 Did you know deciding to stop taking your antidepressants without a plan can sometimes make things worse for you than when you started taking them in the first place?

-It is essential to consult your doctor before deciding to stop taking your antidepressant because doing so abruptly and without a plan, can have consequences.
+It is essential to consult your doctor before deciding to stop taking your antidepressants because doing so abruptly and without a plan, can have consequences.

 What Are Antidepressants?

 They work by regulating chemical imbalances in the brain since those with depression are not able to produce enough of a particular neurotransmitter.
-These neurotransmitters are known to affect one’s moods and emotions, and when there is an imbalance, the result leads to depression.
+These neurotransmitters are known to affect one’s moods and emotions, and when there is an imbalance, the result can lead to depression.
+(See blog post: "What Is Depression And Do I Have It?")

 So if you are depressed, most likely, your biology is not able to produce enough of a necessary neurotransmitter.